deviantony/pctl/README.md

 ```
 Deploy your Docker Compose stack to Portainer.
 The tool reads your `docker-compose.yml` file and creates a new stack.

+**Build Support**: If your compose file contains `build:` directives, pctl will automatically build the images before deployment.
+See the [Build Configuration](#build-configuration) section for details.

 ### 3. Update Existing Stack
 ```bash
 pctl redeploy